rhymeswithvocal/digital-garden/_notes/site-lessons.md

 ---
-Lessons from Building this Site
+title: Lessons from Building this Site
 ---
 # Hard-learned lessons